 “What eats me”

 Timber rattlesnakes are shy animals that will not strike unless provoked or frightened.
 Odds are very much against you ever being bitten by a timber rattlesnake because they are rare and because they are not looking to bite you unless forced.
-Only 2 to 6 Marylanders per year sustain venomous snakebites, and death by snakebite is extremely rare.
 Most snakebites result from people actively trying to handle or kill a snake, so the best way to stay safe in the company of a venomous snake is to leave it alone!